-Common stock offered by us pursuant to this prospectus supplement Shares having an aggregate offering price of up to \$20.3 million.
-Common stock to be outstanding after this offering Up to 8,055,556 shares, assuming sales at a price of \$2.52 per share, which was the closing price on The NASDAQ Capital Market on June 15, 2011.
+THE OFFERING Common stock offered by us pursuant to this prospectus supplement Shares having an aggregate offering price of up to \$6,153,000.
+Common stock to be outstanding after this offering Up to 6,391,483 shares, assuming sales of 1,916,822 shares at a price of \$3.21 per share, which was the closing price on The NASDAQ Capital Market on November 26, 2013.
 Actual number of shares issued will vary depending on the sales price under this offering.
-Manner of offering "At-the-market" offering that may be made from time to time through our agent, McNicoll Lewis & Vlak.
-See "Plan of Distribution" on page S-20.
-Use of proceeds We intend to use the net proceeds of approximately \$19,551,000 from this offering primarily for general corporate purposes, including research and development expenses such as expenses related to our Phase 3 CLI program, capital expenditures, working capital and general administrative expenses.
-See "Use of Proceeds" on page S-18.
+Manner of offering "At the market offering" that may be made from time to time through our agent, MLV.
+See "Plan of Distribution" on page S-24.
+Use of proceeds We intend to use the net proceeds of approximately \$5,971,000 from this offering primarily to support our operations and continued development of ixmyelocel-T for severe, chronic ischemic cardiovascular diseases.
+See "Use of Proceeds" on page S-22.
 NASDAQ Capital Market symbol "ASTM" Risk factors This investment involves a high degree of risk.
-See "Risk Factors" beginning on page S-8 of this prospectus supplement as well as the other information included in or incorporated by reference in this prospectus supplement and the accompanying prospectus for a discussion of risks you should consider carefully before making an investment decision.
+See "Risk Factors" beginning on page S-10 of this prospectus supplement as well as the other information included in or incorporated by reference in this prospectus supplement and the accompanying prospectus for a discussion of risks you should consider carefully before making an investment decision.

-The number of shares of our common stock that will be outstanding immediately after this offering as shown above is based on 38,625,225 shares outstanding as of June 15, 2011.
-The number of shares outstanding as of June 15, 2011, as used throughout this prospectus supplement, unless otherwise indicated, excludes:
+The number of shares of our common stock that will be outstanding immediately after this offering as shown above is based on 4,322,129 shares outstanding as of September 30, 2013 (all share amounts disclosed prior to October 16, 2013 have been adjusted to reflect the reverse stock split on a retroactive basis).
+The number of shares outstanding as of September 30, 2013, as used throughout this prospectus supplement, unless otherwise indicated, excludes: